-We all know that hiring website builders in India is an ideal choice for all the small businesses.
+We all know that hiring website builders in India is an ideal choice for all small businesses.

-Being overseas, it could be sometimes challenging for you to work & deal with Indian web developers, especially while providing the feedback for your website development.
+Being overseas, it could be sometimes challenging for you to work & deal with Indian web developers, especially while providing feedback for your website development.

 While providing feedback is one of the crucial steps of any web development process, you may face some issues if you and your web developer are not located in the same region.